wp-plugins/twitter-friendly-links/readme.txt

 3. The edit post form

 == Change log ==

+= 0.3.5 =
+* Compatible with Tweet This plugin
+* WordPress 2.8, 1.5 compatibility checked

 = 0.3.4 =
 * Now compatible with AskApache Google 404 plugin